 To maintain cardiac output, the heart undergoes hypertrophy of the stressed myocardium.
 This accompanied by other compensatory mechanisms discussed above may mean that patients are asymptomatic at rest.
 However, physical activity may lead to decompensation and the development of symptoms.

-CHF typically manifests with dyspnoea and fatigue (which may limit exercise tolerance) and symptoms associated with fluid retention.
+CHF typically manifests with dyspnoea and fatigue (which may limit exercise tolerance) and signs associated with fluid retention.

-NICE recommends echocardiography and specialist assessment in patients with suspected heart failure.
-BNP is used to stratify risk in those without previous history of myocardial infarction.
+NICE recommends echocardiography and specialist assessment in patients with suspected heart failure based on BNP.

 Management follows NICE guidance and is based upon the type of heart failure, although there are some general management principles.